Île rurale fleuve champs vergers campagne paysage

 April 24, 2026Carrera Café

-GETAWAYS & RESORT · DAY TRIP
+GETAWAYS & RESORTS · DAY TRIP

 Île d'Orléans

-A tour of Quebec's pantry from Petit-Champlain
+The tour of Quebec's pantry from Petit-Champlain

 Plan the tour

-67 km drive, a perfect day
+67 km of road, a perfect day

 Each with its own character